Kakisa Formation

-The Kakisa Formation is a stratigraphical unit of Frasnian age in the Western Canadian Sedimentary Basin.
+The Kakisa Formation is a stratigraphic unit of Frasnian age in the Western Canadian Sedimentary Basin.

 It takes the name from the Kakisa River, a tributary of the Mackenzie River, and was first described in outcrop on the banks of the Trout River by H.R.
 Belyea and D.J.
 McLaren in 1962.

 Lithology

 The Kakisa Formation is composed of silty and dolomitic limestone.

 Reef builders such as corals and stromatoporoids can be identified in the formation.
-It is refoid in its northern extent, where its thickness is variable.
+It is reefoid in its northern extent, where its thickness is variable.

 Distribution

 The Kakisa Formation reaches a maximum thickness of 57 m. it occurs at the surface in outcrops along the Kakisa River between Tathlina Lake and Kakisa Lake and as an escarpment along the Mackenzie River.
 In the sub-surface, it can be found in north-eastern British Columbia, where it is typically 30 m thick, and thins out towards the Peace River Arch.